Improving Access to Housing and Supportive Services for Runaway and Homeless Youth: Reducing Vulnerability to Human Trafficking in New York City: Modeling Capacity Expansion for RHY Organizations

+Our model is given by: \eqref{eq:obj}--\eqref{eq:periodicity}.
+Objective function \eqref{eq:obj} minimizes in aggregate the projected cost of: (i) assigning youth to RHY organizations, (ii) adding extra resources to RHY organizations for the services they provide, and (iii) directing youth to the overflow shelter.
 The first system of constraints \eqref{eq:capacity} are related to the assignment of youth while considering the existing capacities within RHY organizations.
 The first constraint set \eqref{eq:capacity1} ensures that the number of youth assigned to a RHY organization to receive a service $i$ at shelter $s$ at time $t$ does not exceed the existing capacity of the service ($c_{s,i,t}$), extra in-house resources added to that service ($E_{s,i}^t$) and the number of youth directed to the overflow shelter ($O_{s,i}^t$).
 Constraint set \eqref{eq:capacity2} imposes an upper bound $\mu_{s,i}$ on the number of extra resources that can be added to an in-house service.
 Constraint set \eqref{eq:capacity3} ensures that a youth $y$ is receiving service $i$ from a single RHY organization at time $t$.
 Constraint set \eqref{eq:capacity4} ensures continuity of care; that is, it ensures that youth $y$ is receiving a service from a single RHY organization throughout the duration of their stay in the system.
 Finally, constraint set \eqref{eq:capacity5} ensures that youth $y$ is not matched with RHY organization $s$, if RHY organization $s$ does not serve the demographic of youth $y$.
-Variable domains are stated in \eqref{eq:capacity5}-\eqref{eq:capacity9}.
+Variable domains are stated in \eqref{eq:capacity6}-\eqref{eq:capacity8and9}. \textbf{Service Delivery Time Windows} \\ Interviews with RHY organizations revealed that the timing of service provision (e.g. immediately upon arrival, in a few weeks) is nearly as important as the list of services provided to youth.
+All RHY organizations provide essential services that every youth must receive within the first 72 hours of arrival, such as: sexually transmitted disease testing, case management, and mental health assessment.
+We define the service delivery start time windows for each youth and service pair by $[a_{y,i}, b_{y,i}]$; the distributions they follow can be seen in Table 6 of the Appendix, and the system of constraints corresponding to service delivery time windows can be seen in \eqref{eq:time-window}.
+Constraint set \eqref{eq:tw1} requires a youth to be assigned a service between their earliest start time and latest end time.
+Constraint set \eqref{eq:tw2} imposes that the onset of provision of service $i$ to youth $y$ occurs between the earliest start time $a_{y,i}$ and latest start time $b_{y,i}$. \textbf{Periodicity} \\ Real-world services may feature periodicity.
+Thus, the following constraint system \eqref{eq:periodicity} changes depending on whether the service is provided to youth in a periodic fashion ($i \in$ {\boldmath{$ I^{\omega}$}}) or not ($i \in$ {\boldmath{$ I^{n\omega}$}}).
+If the service is not periodic, constraint set \eqref{eq:period1} ensures that the summation over time of the time-dependent assignment variable $X_{y,s,i}^t$ equals the number of times youth requested the service $f_{y,i}$.
+In this case the time between the appointments is not significant.
+On the other hand, if the service is provided to youth in a periodic fashion, the time between the appointments should equal the periodicity $\omega_{y,i}$: